nwfi postdoctoral fellowship training program

 WHY CHOOSE NWFI FOR FELLOWSHIP?

 • Unique practice setting.
 As a private practice, NWFI allows fellows to learn how to work with a variety of referral sources and how to communicate effectively with each.
 Specifically, NWFI fellows develop competence in communicating and managing ethical relationships with attorneys, courts, and other groups.
 In collaboration with Multnomah County judges, defense and district attorneys, and community mental health officials, NWFI developed the Rapid Fitness to Proceed (rFTP) Program in 2017.
 Fellows get to participate in these rFTP evaluations as well as attend weekly meetings with court personnel where the fitness docket is managed.
 NWFI also runs the Oregon Forensic Evaluator Training Program (OFETP) and fellows get to participate in this by receiving training as well as learning how to administer trainings.
+Fellows will also cross-train with psychiatry fellows at NWFI.

 • Exposure to large number of referral questions.
 NWFI conducts forensic mental health evaluations with a wide variety of referral questions.
 These include civil referral questions as well as evaluating justice-involved individuals at pre-adjudication, mental state, sentencing, post-conviction relief, and parole.
 We conduct evaluations at the request of attorneys (defense, plaintiff, district), courts, community justice agencies, community mental health, the Psychiatric Security Review Board, and the Oregon Board of Parole and Post-Prison Supervision.
 We work in state and federal court.
 We want fellows to get the widest possible experience during the fellowship year so that you can be prepared to enter work in a number of different agencies or private practice.
+Fellows would be exposed to civil evaluations through observation only whereas they would fully complete criminal forensic evaluations.

 • Learn about private practice.
 Most fellows come to us with good experience in state and federal systems and the fellowship year is a great opportunity to have supervised exposure to private practice.
 During the training year, fellows learn about how a private practice works.
 Fellows are exposed to the nuts and bolts of the practice in the following ways: assisting in hiring the next year’s postdoctoral fellows, billing, referral source management, contract development and management, practice development, and striving towards highest ethical standards.